 \section{Related Works}

-\textbf{Dense Prediction.} Dense predictions can be characterized as conditional distribution modeling and common solutions are categorized into discriminative and generative ones.
-Discriminative methods directly map input data to structured outputs in a feed-forward manner. \cite{ranftl2021vision} introduces transformer architecture and fusion mechanism to better capture both local and global context feature. \cite{yang2024depth} explore the usage of large-scale synthetic and pseudo-labeled images to enhance model's capacity and robustness. \cite{bae2024rethinking} incorporates per-pixel ray directions and models the relative rotations between neighboring pixels.
-Recently, diffusion-based generative methods have been applied in this field and showed remarkable performance. \cite{ke2024repurposing} finetunes pretrained diffusion backbone, leveraging the rich visual knowledge within to enhance depth estimation. \cite{fu2025geowizard} takes advantage of diffusion priors to jointly estimate depth and surface normals from single image, enhancing detail preservation by decoupling complex data distributions into distinct sub-distributions. \cite{gui2024depthfm} exploits flow matching to facilitate the distribution shift between images and depth maps.
-Our work follow conventional generative pipeline, but instead of starting from pure noise, we establish direct connections between input image and target signal map distributions, and model conditional probability transport in iterative denoising manner.
+\textbf{Dense Prediction.} Common solutions to dense predictions are categorized into discriminative and generative ones.
+Discriminative methods directly map input data to structured outputs in a feed-forward manner. \cite{ranftl2021vision} introduces transformer architecture and fusion mechanism to better capture both local and global context features. \cite{bae2024rethinking} incorporates per-pixel ray directions and models the relative rotations between neighboring pixels.
+Recently, diffusion-based generative methods have been applied in this field and have shown remarkable performance. \cite{ke2024repurposing} finetunes pretrained diffusion backbone, leveraging the rich visual knowledge within to enhance depth estimation. \cite{fu2025geowizard} takes advantage of diffusion priors to jointly estimate depth and surface normals from single image, enhancing detail preservation by decoupling complex data distributions into distinct sub-distributions. \cite{gui2024depthfm} exploits flow matching to facilitate the distribution shift between images and depth maps.
+Our work follows the conventional generative pipeline, but instead of starting from pure noise, we establish direct connections between input image and target signal map distributions, and model conditional probability transport in an iterative denoising manner.

-\textbf{Diffusion and Bridge Models.} Diffusion models~\cite{ho2020denoising,song2020score} are a family of generative models that are able to capture complex data distributions through a sequence of forward and reverse processes.
-They accelerate the development of modern generative systems, and have consistently obtained state-of-the-art performance across various domains, such as image and video synthesis~\cite{rombach2022high, ho2022video}, controlled editing~\cite{zhang2023adding, batzolis2021conditional}, inverse problem solving~\cite{chung2022diffusion,song2023pseudoinverse}, 3D assets generation~\cite{xiang2024structured,zhang2024clay}, and human-centered applications~\cite{ji2024jade,ji2024unsupervised,ji20243d}.
+\textbf{Diffusion and Bridge Models.} Diffusion models~\cite{ho2020denoising,song2020score} are a family of generative models that excel at capturing complex data distributions through a sequence of forward and reverse processes.
+They have driven the advancement of modern generative systems, and have consistently achieved state-of-the-art performance across various domains, such as image and video synthesis~\cite{rombach2022high, ho2022video}, controlled editing~\cite{zhang2023adding, batzolis2021conditional}, inverse problem solving~\cite{chung2022diffusion,song2023pseudoinverse}, 3D assets generation~\cite{xiang2024structured,zhang2024clay}, and human-centered applications~\cite{ji2024jade,ji2024unsupervised,ji20243d}.